MARTIMM/raku-mongodb-driver/README.md

 is $doc<ok>, 1, "delete request ok";
 is $doc<n>, 1, "deleted 1 doc";

-# Modifying all records where the name has the character 'y' in their name
+# Modifying all records where the name has the character 'y' in their name.
+# Add a new field to the document
 #
 $req .= new: (
   update => 'names',